braze-inc/braze-docs/_docs/_hidden/private_betas/adobe.md

 Listed below are the general steps required to activate a segment.
 For thorough guidance on Adobe segments and the segment activation workflow, visit their [Segment Documentation](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate-destinations.html?lang=en#prerequisites).

-1. Select and activate the Braze destination, this will open the Segment Wizard.
+1. Select and activate the Braze destination.
 2. Select applicable segments.
 4. Configure scheduling and file names for each segment you export.
-5. Select Attributes to send to Braze.
+5. Select attributes to send to Braze.
 6. Review and verify activation.

 ### Step 6: Field Mapping